 If you are a person who has an eye on the world of IoT, you might have heard the term MQTT protocol.
 This term refers to the communication protocol, which makes communication smoother and more systematic.
 It is mainly used in different applications of IoT to build a sustainable communication channel between sensitive devices.
-In this article, we will explore the MQTT meaning, its components, and its working.
+In this article, we will explore the meaning of MQTT, its components, and how it works.

 What is MQTT, and What is its History?